When is the Best Time to Plant Grass Seed?

 Infographic by Juan Rodriguez

 Thatch is a spongy layer of living and dead plant matter that lies above the soil and below the grass.
 Excess thatch can house pests and foster lawn diseases, so it’s important to remove it before planting your grass seeds.
-Dethatching also helps ensure good seed-to-soil contact.
+Another benefit of dethatching is it helps ensure good seed-to-soil contact.

 You can give your lawn a good raking to help remove thatch DIY.
 You may need a specialty tool like a dethatcher or a verticutter if the thatch layer is too thick.